 - Validity of visa will be three months from the date of issue.
 NOTE: This is the period by which you will have to use the visa to enter Indonesia before it expires, as shown in the Expiry Date.

 - To return the passport by post, a Stamp Self Address Special Delivery Envelope should be provided.
 Ireland address may send an additional £10,- to cover the cost of registered post.

-- Visa is issued within three working days from receipt of application provided all documents are in order.
+- Visa is issued within 3-5 working days from receipt of application provided all documents are in order.

 Required documents which should be submitted are as follows:

 - Passport (with a minimum validity of 6 months from the date of entry into Indonesia).